Umer-Arif/dotfiles/README.md

 ## 🔧 Setup

-1.Clone the repo:
+1. Clone the repo:

 ```
 git clone https://github.com/Umer-Arif/dotfiles.git ~/dotfiles
 ```

-2.Enter the directory:
+2. Enter the directory:

 ```
 cd ~/dotfiles
 ```

-3.Use GNU Stow to symlink the configs you want:
+3. Use GNU Stow to symlink the configs you want:

 ```
 stow niri